aneeknroy/BigBro/readme.md

 3. Activate the virtual environment by running `source .venv/bin/activate` on Unix or MacOS, or `.\.venv\Scripts\activate` on Windows.
 4. Install the required Python packages by running `pip install -r requirements.txt`.

+**Note:** The first time you run the project, it will download the necessary models from Ollama for the LLM and embeddings.
+This is a one-time setup.

 ## Running the Project

-**Note:** The first time you run the project, it will download the necessary models from Ollama for the LLM and embeddings.
-This is a one-time setup process and may take some time depending on your internet connection.

-1. Ensure your virtual environment is activated.
-2. Run the main script with `python app.py -m <model_name> -p <path_to_documents>` to specify a model and the path to documents.
-If no model is specified, it defaults to [mistral](https://ollama.com/library/mistral).
-If no path is specified, it defaults to `Research` located in the repository for example purposes.
-3. Optionally, you can specify the embedding model to use with `-e <embedding_model_name>`.
-If not specified, it defaults to [nomic-embed-text](https://ollama.com/library/nomic-embed-text).

-This will load the PDFs and Markdown files, generate embeddings, query the collection, and answer the question defined in `app.py`.

-## Running the Streamlit UI

 1. Ensure your virtual environment is activated.
 2. Navigate to the directory containing the `app.py` script.